 Family tragedy filled the years leading up to Mary Ella (Ella) Briggs’ coming to the Enfield Shakers.
-Her mother, Caroline (Carrie) Ballou, daughter of a Boston grocer, and her father, Horace Wing, a glass inspector in a Cambridge factory, married in 1851 and almost immediately moved to Illinois, where she was born.
-However, she and her mother were soon abandoned by her father.
+In early childhood, while living in Illinois, she and her mother were abandoned by her father, Horace Wing.
 Her mother brought her back to Boston and the 1855 Massachusetts Census lists them living in the home of Ira and Mary Jane Ballou, her grandparents.
-In 1856, Carrie married Charles H. Briggs in Boston and Ella was given her step-father’s surname.
-Unfortunately, Charles Briggs died from consumption in 1858.
-In the wake of these losses, Carrie went to live in Salem, Massachusetts and Ella remained with her grandparents.
-Several years later, Ira Ballou suffered heavy reverses in his grocery business and decided to move his family to the Enfield Shakers.
-In June 1862, accompanied by his wife, daughter Carrie Briggs, grand-daughter Ella Briggs, and youngest daughter Isabella Ballou, Ira Ballou and his family were reunited at the North Family Shakers in Enfield, New Hampshire.
+In 1856, Carrie married Charles H. Briggs in Boston and Ella was given her stepfather’s surname.
+Unfortunately, her stepfather died from consumption in 1858.
+In the wake of these losses, Carrie went to live in Salem, Massachusetts, and Ella remained with her grandparents.
+Several years later, Ira Ballou suffered heavy reverses in his business and decided to move his family to the Enfield Shakers.
+In June 1862, accompanied by his wife, daughter Carrie Briggs, granddaughter Ella Briggs, and youngest daughter Isabella Ballou, Ira Ballou and his family were reunited at the North Family Shakers in Enfield, New Hampshire.

 After a short stay at the North Family, Ella was moved to the girls’ order at the Church Family.
 Her first term of Shaker school was from May to September 1863.
 She continued as a student until she was almost 17 and later became a Shaker schoolteacher at age 19.
 In 1875, she signed the Church Family covenant, making Shakerism her vocation.